 What I Don’t Like

 - It is heavier than some of it’s counterparts

 - Some reviews list it as weak in hood design and zipper quality

 Best Rain Gear for Alaska

 Unfortunately, I can’t turn back time on that cold wet day on Lake Clark.
 If I could I would have this rain gear, not only packed in my backpack, but under my arm waiting for the cold rain to start falling and the heavy winds to gust.
-I can promise you that scenario will not happen again!
+That scenario will not happen again!

 I heartily recommend for your upcoming Alaska vacation the North Face Venture 2 Men’s and/or Women’s Jacket and Half Zip Pants.
-I feel like this is an excellent balance between economy and performance.
+This is an excellent balance between economy and performance.
 The 2.5 layer water-proof shell and DryVent breathable material will serve well to help make your Alaskan vacation an epic adventure.